Photograph by Rus Bowden

 He went up the basement stairs with his back to Peter and never looked back.
 Peter kicked an empty wooden crate across the floor.

-Peter brushed his hand across the print, tacked onto his dashboard, that he had created of an Aztec crocodile representing the earth: the combination of light and dark, day and night, even perhaps good and evil surrounded by quadrants of primordial, colored water.
+Peter brushed his hand across the print, tacked onto his dashboard, he had created of an Aztec crocodile representing the earth: the combination of light and dark, day and night, even perhaps good and evil surrounded by quadrants of primordial, colored water.
 Other drivers hung rabbit feet.
 He had his own idea of luck.
 Then he heard a sound from the back, a gasp of breathe, maybe even a moan.
 He tilted his head toward the opening in the middle of the transparent partition.

 "Are you all right back there?"
 He looked in his rear view mirror, trying to remember the girl's name.
 Millie-something.
 It was pretty, exotic.
-He thought it was a name that had a separate meaning in Spanish.
+He thought it was a name with a separate meaning in Spanish.
 Yeah, Milagros, miracle.
 Like this fare.
 This was a 300 dollar trip for Peter, partial reimbursement to be had at the end of his drive.
 Just in time to help pay the rent and put some money toward his student fees.

 "Hey, Milagros.
 Are you okay back there?
 Do you need something?"